A Public Benevolent Institution (PBI) is one of the categories or ‘subtypes’ of charity able to be registered with the ACNC.

 - some aged care services, or

-- providers of low rental or subsidised housing, for people in need
+- providers of low rental or subsidised housing, for people who cannot afford market rent

 - directly engage others to provide relief to people in need, such as a charity that promotes benevolent relief by entering into contracts with service providers to deliver that relief in different areas, or